pyranges/pyranges_1.x/docs/how_to_inspect.rst

   .. code-block:: none

-    UserWarning: subsequence: 'auto' use_strand treated as False due to invalid Strand values.
-Suppress this warning with use_strand=False g.subsequence(0, 3)
+    UserWarning: slice_ranges: 'auto' use_strand treated as False due to invalid Strand values.
+Suppress this warning with use_strand=False g.slice_ranges(0, 3)

 You can check whether a PyRanges object has valid Strand information with property :func:`strand_valid <pyranges.PyRanges.strand_valid>`: